LocalCrag/LocalCragApp/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

+See the (dev tooling guide)[./docs/dev-tooling.md] for more information on how to set up your development environment.

 ### Our contributors

 <a href="https://github.com/LocalCrag/LocalCragApp/graphs/contributors">